AyushmanGHub/CreditRisk-Predicting-Borrower-Reliability/README.md

 ### Evaluation metices of majority plot
 <img src="plots/19.png" alt="Alt Text" width="800" height ="300"/>

+## 📊 **Key Evaluation Metrics and Their Importance**

+### For Above project we need to consider **Recall (1) and Recall (0)**
+**Why:**
+- Identifying actual defaulters is critical to minimize financial risk.
+- A high recall ensures fewer risky customers are overlooked, preventing losses.
+- Missing true defaulters (false negatives) can lead to serious financial consequences.

+---

+### **2. Precision (1)**
+**Why:**
+- Helps in reducing false alarms by ensuring that flagged defaulters are truly at risk.
+- Essential for optimizing intervention strategies and avoiding unnecessary resource allocation.
+- High precision means better targeting of high-risk customers without affecting good ones.

+---

+### **3. Accuracy**
+**Why:**
+- Provides an overall measure of model performance.
+- Useful for comparing models, but should be interpreted cautiously due to class imbalance.
+- A high accuracy might still mislead if the minority class (defaulters) isn't well predicted.

+---

+### **4. Precision (0) & Recall (0)**
+**Why:**
+- Ensures non-defaulters are correctly identified, preventing rejection of good customers.
+- Important for maintaining customer satisfaction and business profitability.
+- High values mean fewer false positives, ensuring reliable lending decisions.

+---

+### **5. F1-Score (Optional Consideration)**
+**Why:**
+- Useful when balancing precision and recall is crucial.
+- Helps in making a trade-off between identifying defaulters and avoiding unnecessary interventions.

+---

+**Focus should primarily be on Recall (1) and Precision (1)** to ensure financial risks are minimized while maintaining operational efficiency.

 ## Result and Conclusion

 ### sample result for each model